quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-*jobClassName* - the fully qualified Quartz job implementation class name.
+`jobClassName`: the fully qualified Quartz job implementation class name.
 The job class must extend the Quartz org.quartz.Job interface.

-*jobHomeDir* - the Quartz job home directory that contains all classes and libraries required by the job.
+`jobHomeDir`: the Quartz job home directory that contains all classes and libraries required by the job.
 This directory must have the following structure:

-  **classes** - a directory containing classes and resources required by the Quartz job.
+   `classes`: a directory containing classes and resources required by the Quartz job.

-  **lib** - a directory containing libraries (JAR files) required by the Quartz job.
+   `lib`: a directory containing libraries (JAR files) required by the Quartz job.
 Do not add the Quartz library into this directory because this library is already provided by QE!

 # Forking